ollipekka/Noobish/README.md

 * Grid system
 * Column / Row layout

+## Scaling

+Noobish supports scaling the UI components for larger screens.

+Due to use of spritefonts, text will not be scaled.
+In future, there might be downscaling supported for text

 ## Theme

 Noobish monogame implementation supports only a signle theme.
 Each component can be themed separately.

+NinePatch support

+* ToDo

 ## Attributes